usegalaxy-eu/website/_posts/2021-07-21-freiburg-galaxy-team-gcc.md

 ## CoFest

-GCC ends by two days gathering community members who are interested in contributing to Galaxy's code base, available tool set, documentation, training materials, and anywhere else that expands the Galaxy ecosystem.
+GCC ends with two days gathering community members who are interested in contributing to Galaxy's code base, available tool set, documentation, training materials, and anywhere else that expands the Galaxy ecosystem.

-The Freiburg Galaxy team participated with several projects
+The Freiburg Galaxy team participated in several projects

 - Microbial & Microbiome tool integration and update
 - Community Directory